ZaoIsmael/feeder-backend/README.md

 application, server, and the bootstrapping of this one.

 In the `internal` directory, we have everything related to our domain.
-This directory is organized by a module for each `aggregate` and also cross-cutting. each module is organized in the same way; domain, application, and infrastructure.
+This directory is organized by a module for each `aggregate` and also has cross-cutting. each module is organized in the same way; domain, application, and infrastructure.

 Directory tmp is used to store the log files.